 We scoured the internet to find the best box graters, from the bang-for-the-buck options to the extra-accessorized to the best for kids.
 Make sure you have plenty of cheese ready because you’ll actually be excited to grate it with these best box graters.
 Here, the best box graters.

 Though the Cuisipro is among the most expensive options on this list, it also boasts the best design.
 First of all, it’s what’s called an etched grater (as opposed to a stamped).
 Though etched are pricier, they result in sharper, more precise tools.
 Plus, the Cuisipro graters exclusively have what’s called Surface Glide Technology, which reduces friction and increases the surface area of each blade, meaning each stroke results in more grated cheese, veggies, or whatever else you happen to be working with.

 There’s even a bonus ginger grater base for shredding ginger without getting those little strings in the mix.
 Just note that you should be extra careful when using this grater because it will grate your hand just as easily as it will grate that block of aged cheese.
 This grater is stainless steel and should be hand washed.

 Best Budget: IKEA IDEALISK Stainless Steel Grater

 On the opposite end of the price spectrum is the IKEA IDEALISK box grater.
 It’s not the sharpest or the best designed (especially when it comes to grating harder veggies), but it will absolutely get the job done.
 Plus, it has features that do make it easy to use, such as a top handle and stainless steel construction to keep things rust-free.
-It’s dishwasher-safe and incredibly budget-friendly.
-Perfect for college students, newlyweds, folks on a budget, really anyone looking to get a solid kitchen tool for minimal cost.
+It’s dishwasher safe and incredibly budget friendly.
+Perfect for college students, newlyweds, folks on a budget, or anyone looking to get a solid kitchen tool for minimal cost.

 Best 6-Sided: THETIS Home 6-Sided Kitchen Box Grater